RitaHartnell/Okayreads/README.md

 # Okayreads
-Rails app similar to goodreads but only okay
+Rails app similar to goodreads but only okay.
+Uses Google Books API